 CSO to collect data on women and children

-CAMILLE Robinson-Regis, Minister of Planning and Development has announced that Cabinet has approved of the Central Statistical Office (CSO) conducting the Multiple Indicator Cluster Survey to collect data about women and children.
+CABINET has approved the carrying out of a Multiple Indicator Cluster Survey (MICS) by the Central Statistical Office (CSO) to provide data on the situation of children, adolescents, women and households in TT.

+In a statement, the Ministry of Ministry of Planning and Development said the survey was very important as it will provide internationally comparable, statistically rigorous data.

-The survey is a household one implemented by countries under a programme developed by and in collaboration with the United Nations International Children’s Emergency Fund (UNICEF).
-The last such surveys were done in 2000, 2006 and 2011.
+The MICS is a household survey implemented by countries under a programme developed by and in collaboration with the United Nations International Children’s Emergency Fund (UNICEF) and the last surveys were done in 2000, 2006, and most recently 2011.

-A sample of approximately 7200 households will be contacted using computer-assisted personal interviewing technology for the real-time collection of data.
-Fieldwork will last for three months from the period of commencement.
+The CSO will administer the MICS to a representative sample of approximately 7200 households using computer-assisted personal interviewing technology for the real-time collection of data, the ministry said.
+Fieldwork will last for three months.

-“At the end of the exercise, results of the survey will provide internationally comparable, statistically rigorous data on the situation of children, adolescents, women and households in Trinidad and Tobago.
+The MICS is the largest source of household survey data of its kind covering a wide range of topics on women and children that include: demographic characteristics, literacy and education; clean water access, sanitation and hygiene; water quality; energy use; reproductive health; child mortality; nutrition; child health; child development; child protection; child functioning; victimization; social transfers; subjective well-being; mass media and information and communication technology (ICT); tobacco and alcohol use as well as HIV/AIDS and sexual behavior.

+Planning and Development Minister Camille Robinson-Regis said although the objectives of the survey are varied, one key goal the MICS intends to achieve is the collection of disaggregated data for the identification of inequities and disparities to allow for evidence based policy-making aimed at social inclusion of the most vulnerable in our society.

 Some of the data collected from previous surveys include:

-Percentage of the population using an improved source of drinking water (piped water, public tap/standpipe, protected spring, rain water collection)
+Percentage of the population using an improved sources of drinking water (pipe water, public tap/standpipe, protected spring, rain water collection)

 2006: 96.4 per cent of the population